-Several employees of Warwickshire County Council hold key positions in the financial management of the Warwickshire Pension Fund, alongside responsibilities for Warwickshire County Council directly.
-The following percentages represent the time each post has spent on pension fund activities during the financial year.
-The posts of Executive Director for Resources (5%), Director of Finance (13%), Head of Investments, Audit and Risk (40%), Head of Finance Transformation & Transactions (30%), Technical Specialist Pensions (100%), Investment Analyst (100%), Lead Commissioner Pensions and Investment (100%), and Pensions Administration Delivery Lead (100%) are considered to be key management personnel.
-These employees and their financial relationship with the Fund are set out below.
+Certain employees of Warwickshire County Council hold key positions in the financial management of the Warwickshire Pension Fund alongside their main responsibilities for Warwickshire County Council.
+The posts of Executive Director for Resources (5%), Director of Finance (4%), Head of Investments, Audit and Risk (40%) and Head of Finance Transformation & Transactions (30%) are considered to be key management personnel.
+The percentages represent the proportion of their time each post holder has spent on pension fund activities during the financial year and their aggregate financial relationship with the Fund is set out in the table below:

-2022/23 2023/24
+2023/24 2024/25

-£000 £000
+£'000 £'000

-348.5 Short-term benefits 463.0
+463.0 Short-term benefits 99.9

--200.5 Post-employment benefits 413.3
+413.3 Post-employment benefits -10.5